ltmx/Unity.mathx/README.md

 x = x.lengthsq() + x;

-bool4.any(); // returns true if any component is true // or-gate bool4.all(); // returns trye if all components are true // and-gate
+bool4.any(); // returns true if any component is true // or-gate bool4.all(); // returns true if all components are true // and-gate
 ```

 <br>